1934 Dizzy, Daffy and Ducky

 With a deep southern drawl that was short on syntax but long on color, Dizzy Dean never seemed to get his past right with reporters, giving various places and dates of birth.
 Perhaps that’s why they called him Dizzy.
 No one quite knew where the nickname came from, either—though Dean had several different versions for that as well.

-Raised within a poor rural family, Dizzy was rich in talent, his pitching arm first noticed by St. Louis scouts in 1930—not surprising, since the vast Cardinal farm system Branch Rickey had set up was still miles ahead of any other major league organization.
-Dean won 25 that first year, rocketing upward from class A to AAA, then to the Cardinals for a start on the season’s final day—allowing just three hits in a win over Pittsburgh.
+Raised within a poor rural family, Dizzy was rich in talent, his pitching arm first noticed by St. Louis scouts in 1930—not surprising, since the vast Cardinals farm system Branch Rickey had set up was still miles ahead of any other major league organization.
+Dean won 25 that first year, rocketing up the minor league chain to the Cardinals for a start on the season’s final day—allowing just three hits in a win over Pittsburgh.
 Reporters anticipating an excited young Dean in the clubhouse instead found the 19-year old moaning, “Those bums got three hits off’n me.”

-Dizzy had the goods to make the starting rotation in 1931, but the Cardinals sent him back to the minors—not to work on his mechanics, but his humility.
+Dizzy had the goods to make the starting rotation in 1931, but St. Louis sent him back to the minors—not to work on his mechanics, but his humility.
 The Cardinals were deeply concerned with Dizzy’s ego—not to mention his gratuitous spending habits.

 A year later Dizzy returned to the majors to stay, winning 18 in his rookie year before notching 20 more in 1933.
-But he remained a thorn in the side of Cardinal management, staging various small holdouts for more money, and at one point declared himself a free agent because he had signed with the organization while underageThe Cardinals got him to admit otherwise when they discovered Dizzy had lied about his age..
+But he remained a thorn in the side of St. Louis management, staging various small holdouts for more money, and at one point declaring himself a free agent because he had signed with the organization while underageThe Cardinals got him to admit otherwise when they discovered Dizzy had lied about his age..

-Dizzy was constantly lobbying to have his brother Paul—also in the Cardinal organization—brought up to the parent club.
-The Cardinals finally listened after the 19-year old Paul won 22 games in the minors during 1933.
+Dizzy was constantly lobbying to have his brother Paul—also in the St. Louis organization—brought up to the parent club.
+The Cardinals finally listened after the 19-year-old Paul won 22 games in the minors during 1933.
 Dizzy championed that only Paul could pitch better than he, and reporters searched for a companion nickname for the much quieter, younger Dean.
 Harpo made the most sense, but they eventually agreed on Daffy; if for nothing else (and it wasn’t), it was simply poetic license.

 Daffy—er, Paul—hated the nickname.

 The Cardinals of 1934 were loaded with characters that somehow managed to get along with each other—barely.
-Within the cast was Pepper Martin, since converted to third base but still the point of origin for the Cardinal “Gashouse” persona—and one of its merriest pranksters, spending dead time on the road staging mock fights with teammates in the hotel lobby, then going upstairs to drop bags filled with water upon unsuspecting victims below on the sidewalk.
+Within the cast was Pepper Martin, since converted to third base but still the point of origin for the Cardinals’ “Gashouse” persona—and one of its merriest pranksters, spending dead time on the road staging mock fights with teammates in the hotel lobby, then going upstairs to drop bags filled with water upon unsuspecting victims on the sidewalk below.

 There was shortstop Leo Durocher, who could have been mistaken for a lightweight boxer—and though he did play that role at times, it wasn’t in the ring.
 Nicknamed everything from “Leather Player” (Dizzy’s description of a good-field, no-hit player) to “The All-American Out” to the more aptly titled “The Lip,” Durocher quickly became manager Frankie Frisch’s right-hand man in the dugout as training for a fruitful future as skipper.
 But Durocher was more of an event away from the ballpark than he was in it, thanks to his well-known gambling habits and consorting with questionable types—elements that would shadow his baseball life.
 He was also in the middle of a messy divorce proceeding, during which he admitted punching out his wife a few times.